The Crew

 Bethany Mitchell

-County Junior Vice Chairman
+County Vice Chair

 I grew up on a dairy farm and was encouraged to join young farmers by my family as they had all been members of young farmers clubs previously.
 I joined Sherborne YFC when I was 11 years old and started off by attending their fortnightly meetings, however, I soon got involved in my first entertainments competition!
 13 years later and I still enjoy all elements of Young Farmers.
 I have held many positions within the club, such as treasurer, secretary, programme secretary, media officer, and skittles captain, but Junior Vice Chairperson is my first county role.
 I love taking part in the variety of competitions that YFC has to offer, and have represented club and county at County, South West and National levels, which I am very proud of.
 I have also seen a lot of changes in the club since being a member, for example, increasing from fortnightly to weekly meetings, ceasing to be a ‘juniors only’ club, and becoming the largest club in the county in the past year.
 Outside of Young Farmers, I work for a large food wholesaler based in Sherborne as a Quality Assurance and Sustainability Supervisor.
 I have been part of the QA team for a while now, ensuring all departments are meeting the set standards in our policies and procedures.
 But I have recently taken on the sustainability remit, working with new initiatives for the business, such as renewable energies, biofuels, and biodiversity projects – linking back to my passion for the countryside.